cyberpunk-witch/llm-learnings/README.md

 # llm-learnings
 various llm scripts generated from playing with llms.
-Mostly just a place to dump things I produce in jupyter notebook related to llm study.
+Mostly just a place to dump things I produce in jupyter notebook related to llm study. this code is not warranted for any particular purpose